peculis/SIAABMSim/README.md

 Note, the Data folder is placed at the same level as the src folder under the Project workspace.
 The Data folder contains two folders (Input and Output).

 The simulations configuration files are placed in the Input folder (see the structure of the Input folder) and the results from the Simulation are written in the Output folder.

-For a complete overview of SIAABMSim please see [here](https://github.com/peculis/SIAABMSim/blob/master/docs/SIAABMSimSimulationEnvironment.pdf).

-For all configuration files used in the simulation to test the hypotheses formulated by the thesis see [here](https://github.com/peculis/SIAABMSim/tree/master/docs/Simulation%20-%20Configuration%20Files).